What You Need To Know About Drug Trafficking Charges

 - Crack

-What Is the Sentence for Drug Trafficking?
+What Is The Sentence For Drug Trafficking?

 If you or a loved one was convicted of drug trafficking, you’re looking at potentially five years to a lifetime in prison and fines of up to $500,000 million.
 Keep in mind that this is just the general range.
+If prison is likely for you or a family member, consider getting jailing calling services.

-The sentence is on a case-by-case basis and may vary according to several factors.
+The sentence is case-by-case and may vary according to several factors.
+The following section should cover that in greater detail.

-Factors That Affect the Sentence for Drug Trafficking Charges
+Factors That Affect The Sentence For Drug Trafficking Charges

 1. Type of Drug